 (b) may specify different rates for different Employers.

-30. Payment of employer contributions
+30. Employer contributions, payment of

 (1) As soon as practicable after an Employer’s contribution day the Board is to notify the Employer of the amount (if any) it is required to contribute under regulation 29 in respect of the period since the Employer’s last contribution day.